gsxbl/ind320/README.md

 │   ├── 3_page_three.py
 │   └── 4_page_four.py
 │
+├── notebooks/
+│
 ├── .gitginore
 ├── main.py
 ├── requirements.txt
 └── README.md
 ```

-### Modules
+### Modules/
-This folder contains per v1.0, some custom functions for streamlit-cached reading of csv-files
+Contains per v1.0, some custom functions for streamlit-cached reading of csv-files

+### Notebooks/
+All notebooks used to document development will be published here.

-### Pages
+### Pages/
-This folder contains per v1.0, four different pages as per task description
+Contains per v1.0, four different pages as per task description

 ### Data
 This folder contains the supplied data for use in compulsory assignment 1, which corresponds to v1.0.